 Ann Arbor is one of the top five cities for walking in the country.
 Ann Arbor has over 77 lane miles of bike lanes and shared-use arrow segments, over 400 miles of sidewalk, over 1,000 bike parking spaces in downtown, and 57 miles of shared-use paths.

 GoPass riders used

 The Ride over 600,000 times last year.
 Choosing alternative transportation modes, like riding the bus, are healthier, cheaper, reduce congestion, and reduce our community greenhouse gas emissions.

-Last year, 1,600 volunteers invested 8,000 hours during 180 events to support our Natural Area Preservation efforts.
-GIVE 365 is our volunteer gateway to a variety of ways you can meet neighbors, see new parts of the city, and improve the community.
+Last year, 1,600 volunteers invested 8,000 hours during 180 events to support Natural Area Preservation in caring for the city's nature areas; you are invited to help at one of their family friendly events.
+GIVE 365 is our volunteer gateway to a va ri ety of ways you can meet neighbors, see new parts of the city, and improve the community.